danilocgsilva/manage_local_projects/README.md

 ## Deploys

-A dpeloy is a sum of some receipts and the environment.
+A deloy is a sum of some receipts and the environment.
 Basically, is the two parts required to have a running application.
+Sometimes, a deploy may need several receipt, for example, some for backend and antoher for frontend building, so a deploy may depends upon several receipts at the same time.
+A deploymant also may require several environments to work.
+For example, a server for database and another for the application.
+So a single deploy may require several environments as well.